dmarx/keyframed/README.md

 ## Appending

 You can append one Keyframed object to another using the append method.
-This will concatenate the data/interpolation/keyframes of the second object to the end of the first object, and will adjust the length accordingly.
+This will concatenate the data points and keyframes of the second object to the end of the first object, and will adjust the length of the first object accordingly.

 ```python
 k1 = Keyframed({0: 1, 10: 2}, n=30)